 Writer/director Ivan Kavanagh (The Canal, Never Grow Old) takes the action movie staple of a single mother forced to take violent measures to protect her child and gives it a supernatural twist.
 Unlike many similar films, there’s never any real doubt that David isn’t an ordinary boy.
 By skipping the psychological aspects and going straight into the supernatural Son does give up a bit of mystery.
 But since in almost all of these films, there is something supernatural going on that’s not as big a loss as it may seem.

 Instead, Son quickly gets to the point as Laura tries to get to the bottom of what’s going on while doing whatever it takes to keep David alive and healthy.
 But while she’s doing that, the cult looking for David.
-As are Steve (Cranston Johnson, Wu Assassins, Hap and Leonard) and Paul (Emile Hirsch, Once Upon a Time… In Hollywood, The Autopsy of Jane Doe), the two cops assigned to the case.
+As are Steve (Cranston Johnson, Wu Assassins, Hap and Leonard) and Paul (Emile Hirsch, Midnight in the Switchgrass, The Autopsy of Jane Doe), the two cops assigned to the case.
 And, unsurprisingly there’s a conflict of interest.
 “I made out with her.
 Does that mean we’re in a relationship?”
 Paul tells his less than amused partner.

 It all builds nicely to a climax that I expected would pull the rug out from under the viewer.
 Instead, Son goes just where it looks like it’s going to go.
 The big surprise is that there are no surprises Right down to the final scene everything falls into its expected place.
 It’s done well enough, and a lot of people will be quite happy with it.
 But given what had gone before and the talent involved I was expecting the unexpected.